SarahKay99/automatic-quiz-prototype/README.md

   %Golgi Bodies: An organelle which stores and distributes molecules in the cell.%

+  %Endoplasmic Reticulum: An organelle which synthesizes molecules for the cell to use.%

+  %Nucleus: An organelle which produces DNA and stores it.%

   Mitochondria produce ATP and provide energy to the cell.

   All organisms have mitochondria in their cells.

   ================================================

-  Now you'll be tested on the definitions of "mitochondria", "organism" and "Golgi Bodies"!
+  Now you'll be tested on the self-given definitions of "mitochondria", "organism", "Golgi Bodies", "Nucleus" and "Endoplasmic Reticulum!"! **You need at least 5 definitions for the program to work.**

   However, you won't be tested on the last two lines: they are just notes you took.